adittamorshed/CodeAlpha_Car-Price-Prediction-using-Maching-Learning/README.md

 # CodeAlpha Data Science Internship — Car Price Prediction

 # 1. Project Overview:
-This project is developed as part of the CodeAlpha Data Science Internship (Task 2).
+This project is developed as part of the CodeAlpha Data Science Internship .
 The goal is to predict the selling price of used cars using machine learning techniques based on various features such as brand, year, fuel type, mileage, and transmission.